Bahanaga Bazar railway station

 Bahanaga Bazar railway station is a railway station on Kharagpur–Puri line, part of the Howrah–Chennai main line under Kharagpur railway division of South Eastern Railway zone.
 It is situated at Asimila, Bahanaga in Balasore district in the Indian state of Odisha.
+The station serves 14 trains daily, more than half of which remain within the state of Odisha.

 History

 In between 1893 and 1896 the East Coast State Railway constructed Howrah–Chennai main line.
 Kharagpur–Puri branch was finally opened for public in 1901.
 The route was electrified in several phases.
 In 2005, Howrah–Chennai route was completely electrified.